 To compete in today’s market, every company must play in the tech space.
 Orrick has built a platform to help businesses adapt and thrive in the digital landscape.

 Our tech lawyers lead the market, from executing financings of later-stage companies to winning high-stakes litigation.
 We've been named Tech Group of the Year by Law360 twice.
 The American Lawyer selected us as IP Litigation Department of the Year for 2016 for our work in the technology sector.
 And Recorder named us Employment Department of the Year for the fourth time for our wins on behalf of tech leaders.

 Because the tech sector is borderless, so are we.
 Our tech lawyers practice in 20 markets worldwide, completing deals in 30 countries in 2017.
 In London, we closed 100 venture financings last year.
 In France, we’re the go-to firm for French startups looking for financing or more established companies executing strategic combinations.
 In Italy and Germany we advise on the most exciting cross-border tech transactions in the market.
 In China, we’re helping to pioneer the fast-growing tech market and representing leading private equity and venture capital investors.
-In collaboration with our affiliated office in Abidjan, we’re assisting clients in building Africa’s telecommunications infrastructure, and we act for pioneering African startups in FinTech, video streaming and other spaces.
+We’re assisting clients in building Africa’s telecommunications infrastructure, and we act for pioneering African startups in FinTech, video streaming and other spaces.